RahulAloth/goodle/README.md

 docker compose down
 docker compose up -d

-Goodle will re‑index the new folder automatically.
+Goodle will re‑index the new folder do press the re-index button.

 ---